|Mr S Atkin||Faculty Leader (PE and Creative Arts)|

 Years 10 and 11

-Students choosing to study PE as an option will have 4 hours of PE every week.
-Students not selecting PE as an option subject will study core PE for one hour each week.
+Students choosing to study PE as an option will have 5 50 minute lessons every week.
+Students not selecting PE as an option subject will study core PE for one period each week.
 Please see below and the Key Stage 4 Programme of Study for further information:

 This two year course will be part of the Option Programme and is in addition to the compulsory Physical Education lesson.

-The final grade covering the full range of A*-G, includes one written paper.
+The final grade covering the full range of levels 9-1, includes two written papers.

-Examples of topics included in the course are Anatomy and Physiology, principles of training, Health and Fitness, Diet plus issues such as Drugs in Sport, The Leisure Industry, The Olympic Movement and Professionalism.
+Examples of topics included in the course are anatomy and physiology, principles of training, health and fitness, diet plus issues such as Drugs in Sport, the leisure industry, sports psychology, media, sponsorship and technology.
 It is an enjoyable, rewarding subject to study for those students who have already displayed enthusiasm, commitment and a willingness to participate in a variety of activities.

 Students who have studied the subject previously have found it an asset when going on to various ‘A’ level courses plus being advantageous for entry to the leisure industry, the armed forces, the police force and a variety of other areas.